-Alternative names: Coset space quantum code, \(G/H\) quantum code.
+Alternative names: Coset-space quantum code, \(G/H\) quantum code.

 Root code for the Homogeneous-space quantum Kingdom